pplcc/ubuntu-tensorflow-pytorch-setup/README.md

 ## Installing TensorFlow 2 and PyTorch

 Currently TensorFlow 2 works only with Python 3.7 and CUDA 10.1 while PyTorch can work with Python 3.7 and 3.8 and CUDA 10.1 and 10.2.
-So I see three possibible solutions:
+So I see three possible solutions:

 1. Install each with the latest supported versions in a separate environment.
 2. Install both in a single environment.
 Install TensorFlow first and then PyTorch, so conda will use the versions already installed for TensorFlow.
 3. Install both in a single environment.
 Install PyTorch first while explicitly stating that it has to be installed with CUDA 10.1 and Python 3.7 and then install TensorFlow.

-I choose 2. because I want TensorFlow and PyTorch in a single environment and I don't want to mess around with version numbers.
+I choose 2. because I want TensorFlow and PyTorch in a single environment and I don't like to mess around with version numbers.

 ### Create an environment